If you are thinking of selling a property, your first thought is probably to use one of the traditional high street estate agents.

-Online estate agents help to significantly speed up the process by giving you the ability to talk with your buyers directly.
+Online agents help to significantly speed up the process by giving you the ability to talk with your buyers directly.
 You’ll still get a dedicated agent to help keep you up to date and keep your sale on track, but, if you wish, you can also ask your buyers questions (or answer their questions) yourself.

 Disadvantages Of Online Estate Agents

 However, there are also some disadvantages of online estate agents you should be aware of.
-For instance, a common practice of online agents is to offer a low headline price, but make it a condition that you use their conveyancing service as part of the deal.
+For instance, a previous common practice of online agents is to offer a low headline price, but make it a condition that you use their conveyancing service as part of the deal.
 If you don’t, they’ll usually add on a few hundred pounds.

 This is different to high street agents who usually work on a ‘no sale, no fee’ basis.
-However, there are a few online agents that now offer ‘no sale, no fee’ albeit it at a slightly higher price.
+However, most online agents now offer ‘no sale, no fee’ option, albeit at a slightly higher price.

 Whereas most high street agents will conduct viewings on your property as part of the price, online agents tend to charge extra (if they offer it at all).
-Typically an ‘unlimited viewings’ package from an online estate agent costs around £300.
+Typically, an ‘unlimited viewings’ package from an online agent costs around £300.
 It’s worth factoring this into your pricing if you don’t want to conduct viewings yourself.